Threat Modeling in DevSecOps: Building Security from the Ground Up

 Several methodologies can be employed for threat modeling, each with its strengths:

-- PASTA (Process for Attack Simulation and Threat Analysis): A seven-step, risk-centric methodology that guides security teams through the process of analyzing threats, simulating attacks, and assessing the business impact of those attacks.
+- PASTA (Process for Attack Simulation and Threat Analysis): A seven-step, risk-centric methodology that guides security teams through the process of analyzing threats and assessing business impact.

 - LINDDUN: Focuses specifically on privacy threats, helping to identify and mitigate privacy-related risks in software systems.